wannier-developers/wannier90/docs/docs/user_guide/wannier90/postproc.md

 $A_{mn}^{(\mathbf{k})}$ (Ref. [@marzari-prb97], Eq.
 (62);
 Ref. [@souza-prb01], Eq.
 (22)).

-Once the overlaps and projection have been computed and written to files `seedname.mmn` and `seedname.amn`, respectively, set `postproc_setup` to `.false.` and run the code.
+Once the overlaps and projections have been computed and written to files `seedname.mmn` and `seedname.amn`, respectively, set `postproc_setup` to `.false.` and run the code.
 Output is written to the file `seedname.wout`.